David Ignatius: Journalism

 After completing his education, Ignatius was an editor at the Washington Monthly before moving to The Wall Street Journal, where he spent ten years as a reporter.
 At the Journal, Ignatius first covered the steel industry in Pittsburgh.
 He then moved to Washington, where he covered the Justice Department, the CIA, and the Senate.
 Ignatius was the Journal's Middle East correspondent from 1980 through 1983, during which time he covered the wars in Lebanon and Iraq.
 He returned to Washington in 1984, becoming chief diplomatic correspondent.
 In 1985 he received the Edward Weintal Prize for diplomatic reporting.

 In 1986 Ignatius left the Journal for The Washington Post.
 From 1986 to 1990 he was the editor of the "Outlook" section.
-From 1990 to 1992 he was foreign editor and oversaw the paper's Pulitzer Prize–winning coverage of Iraq's invasion of Kuwait.
+From 1990 to 1992 he was foreign editor.
 From 1993 to 1999 he served as assistant managing editor in charge of business news.
 In 1999 he began writing a twice-weekly column on global politics, economics and international affairs.

 In 2000, he became the executive editor of the International Herald Tribune in Paris.
 He returned to the Post in 2002 when the Post sold its interest in the Herald Tribune.
 Ignatius continued to write his column once a week during his tenure at the Herald Tribune, resuming twice-weekly columns after his return to the Post.
 His column is syndicated worldwide by The Washington Post Writers Group.
-The column won the 2000 Gerald Loeb Award for Commentary and a 2004 Edward Weintal Prize.
-In writing his column, Ignatius frequently travels to the Middle East and interviews leaders such as Syrian president Bashar al-Assad and Hassan Nasrallah, the head of the Lebanese military organization Hezbollah.
+The column won the 2000 Gerald Loeb Award for Commentary.
+In writing his column, Ignatius has travelled to the Middle East and interviewed Syrian president Bashar al-Assad and Hassan Nasrallah, the head of the Lebanese military organization Hezbollah.

 Ignatius's writing has also appeared in the New York Times Magazine, The Atlantic Monthly, Foreign Affairs, The New Republic, Talk Magazine, and The Washington Monthly.